-You just have to open a diet book or fitness magazine to discover that the calories in the alcoholic drinks you consume can add substantially to our daily caloric intake, and may contribute to weight gain or hinder weight loss.
+You just have to open a diet book or fitness magazine to discover that the calories in the alcoholic drinks you consume can substantially add to your daily caloric intake.

 Do you restrict your alcohol intake?

-If you take on board the calories in your chosen alcoholic beverage you may find yourself abstaining when out with friends or counteracting the intake with your food choices, such as choosing a low-calorie meal or skipping eating altogether.
-Yet, how long can you keep this up?
+If we take on board the calories in our chosen alcoholic beverage, we may find ourselves abstaining when out with friends or counteracting the intake with our food choices, such as choosing a low-calorie meal or skipping eating altogether.
+Yet, how long can we keep this up?
 How healthy is this?

 Does it lead to excessive drinking when you allow yourself to drink?

-There’s plenty of arguments for and against drinking alcohol and wine in particular, but at that moment, the arguments ‘for’ far out way those ‘against’.
+There’s plenty of arguments for and against drinking alcohol, and wine in particular, but at that moment of weakness, the arguments ‘for’ far out way those ‘against’.